 Gerald B. H. Solomon Saratoga National Cemetery, United States national cemetery in Schuylerville, New York.

 A ship bell from the USS Saratoga and a granite memorial bearing the names of nearly 980 county veterans who died in military service stand on the grounds.
-These monuments shape how visitors experience the place and connect it to local military identity.
+These two monuments give visitors a tangible connection to the local military history of the region.

 The community of curious travelers